-Judge orders Starbucks to apologize to, rehire and give back pay to fired Colorado union leader
+Judge orders Starbucks to rehire, give back pay to fired Colorado union leader; Starbucks to appeal

 "This is just one incident among many, many, many incidents of the company being actually held accountable, or at least legally liable, for their wrongdoings," Harris said.

-Harris hopes to return to work at this location, however, it's unclear if Starbucks will appeal the case.
-Starbucks has not returned our latest request for comment but has previously said Harris was lawfully fired and generally criticized the tactics of the union, Starbucks Workers United.
+"We firmly disagree with the administrative law judge's recommendations and intend to file exceptions -- or an appeal -- in this matter," said Starbucks spokesman Andrew Trull.
+"The record demonstrates that Harris was separated following progressive discipline for violations of established safety, security and cash-handling policies, not in retaliation for their participation in, or support of, any concerted union activities."

+Starbucks also commissioned and paid for an outside company, Thomas M. Mackall LLC, which the company says vindicates them.
+That report said its authors found no evidence of an "anti-union playbook" at Starbucks, but also said it's clear that the company prefers its stores not unionize.
+The company provided that report to CBS News Colorado and also has it posted on its website.

-Federal administrative law judges have ruled that Starbucks has violated its workers' rights hundreds of times.
+And while NLRB and federal administrative law judges' findings and rulings aren't final, they have found through several investigations and inquiries that Starbucks has violated its workers' rights hundreds of times.

 RELATED: Starbucks violated workers' rights "hundreds of times," labor judge says